MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 ### MFC and ATL

--   MFC MBCS Library is no longer included in Visual Studio because Unicode is so popular and use of MBCS is significantly reduced.
+-  **Visual Studio 2013 only**: MFC MBCS Library is not included in Visual Studio because Unicode is so popular and use of MBCS is significantly reduced.
 This change also keeps MFC more closely aligned with the Windows SDK itself, because many of the new controls and messages are Unicode-only.
-However, if you must continue to use the MFC MBCS library, you can download it from the MSDN Download Center.
+However, if you must continue to use the MFC MBCS library, you can download it from the MSDN Download Center at [Multibyte MFC Library for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40770).
 The Visual C++ Redistributable Package still includes this library.
+(Note: The MBCS DLL is included in Visual C++ setup components in Visual Studio 2015 and later).

 -   Accessibility for the MFC ribbon is changed.
 Instead of a one-level architecture, there is now a hierarchical architecture.
 You can still use the old behavior by calling CRibbonBar::EnableSingleLevelAccessibilityMode().